-An estimated 12% of babies born in the United States each year are born prematurely.
+About 10% of babies born in the United States each year are born prematurely.
 While pregnancies can vary by a few weeks, the average pregnancy should last 40 weeks.
-These crucial 40 weeks help ensure baby is fully developed before birth and lessens the likelihood for complications post-birth.
+These 40 weeks help ensure baby is fully developed before birth and lessens the likelihood for complications post-birth.
 If a baby is born before they are fully developed, they are likely to require extra nutrients and care to ensure they are strong enough to survive.
-To help keep baby safe, it is important to know exactly when premature labor can occur and what are the signs.
+To help keep baby safe, it is important to know exactly when premature labor can occur and what the signs are.

 Fortunately, going into preterm labor does not guarantee that one will give birth preterm.
 Doctors can delay birth once the symptoms of preterm labor begin to manifest, and for some women, the body will halt preterm labor on its own.
 The longer a baby remains safely in its mother’s womb until the expected due date, the less likely an infant is to have health complications postpartum.